The LOASA project in brief

 - Excelling students who seek additional challenge (in the context of fostering excellence on all EQF levels);

 Ways of working

-The methodology used in this project is action researching, based on a learning organization.
+The methodology used in this project is action researching, based on the Learning Organization, Theory U and The Art of Harvesting.
 As designers and stakeholders, the business and education partners in this project work with others as researchers with the aim to deliver units of learning outcomes based on ECVET principles, aligned with the Skills Agenda plus an appropriate assessment methodology.
 The project team and steering group will use an In Progress Overview (IPO) paper as instrument to assure proper project progress, quality of results and dissemination of results.

 The project results will have a positive impact in several ways and on several levels, including:

 - The employability of students on lower and middle levels is increasing through ECVET units of learning outcomes because they acquire skills needed by the industry and relevant for several professions, (including entrepreneurial behaviour).

 - Students may also easier get employed abroad because the learning outcomes are also recognized in other countries, and because students have improved their language skills and strengthened their generic, professional and social-emotional skills after completing one or more ECVET units abroad.

 - The employability and labour mobility of workers in the green sector on lower and middle levels have increased by describing how (by what methods) skills that are acquired through informal or non-formal learning, can be recognized and validated.

 - By following units of learning outcomes outside their own curriculum or on a higher level, excelling students have demonstrably increased or expanded their study and are therefore more versatile in the labour market.
 This will foster excellence on VET institutions.